ApoorvaKarvariya/SinglePrecision/Readme.md

    - Enter a decimal number in the provided input field.
    - Click the "Convert" button to see its IEEE 754 single-precision representation.

-## Live Demo

-If a live demo or executable JAR file is available, provide the link here.

 ## License